-Forum Participation (20% of your grade):
+Weekly Discussions (20% of your grade)

-One time each week for C-level (70%) work, or several times each week (earlier and later in the week) for A-level or B-level work (80-100%), you will be required to participate in an online forum on topics involving the Earth Sciences.
-More details of what will be expected of you can be found in a document called "Forum Participation Guidelines" located at the top center of the course website.
-Forum posts are not accepted late for any reason.
-However, a make up forum will be provided during finals week to make up one missed (or low scoring) forum.
+One time each week for C-level (70%) work, or several times each week (earlier and later in the week) for A-level or B-level work (80-100%), you will be required to participate in an online discussion on topics involving the Earth

+Sciences.
+More details of what will be expected of you can be found in a document called "Discussion Participation Guidelines" located at the top center of the course website.
+Discussion posts are not accepted late for any reason.
+However, the lowest discussion participation grade will be dropped from your final grade in the course.

-Module Activities (50% of your grade):
+Module Activities (50% of your grade)

 Module activities are assignments that are completed after listening to a lecture on a particular topic within a module and are due by the end of the week that module is assigned for.
 These assignments are designed to help students master the course material in preparation for the exams.
 These activities are both problem solving and review questions based on the lecture, module activity and/or films watched.
 You will turn in these activities online.
 Emailed assignments are not accepted for any reason.
 The top of each activity will have submission instructions.
-There will be 10 module activities this quarter.
+There will be 11 module activities this quarter.
 If you have a situation where you cannot submit an activity in on time, I will accept most activities later than their due date, but only for a specified period of time (see activity instructions for details).
 Once that period of time has passed, I will not accept the activity for any reason.
-A make-up activity will be assigned at the end of the quarter that will be due during finals week.
+However, the lowest Module Activity score will be dropped from your final grade in this course.